 Maintaining professional boundaries in any small community may be difficult and the performing arts is no exception.
-Often, people you are seeing you may have a relationship with outside of clinical settings.

 - Over identifying or over familiarisation